mmshahria/GlassboardTech-API-Reference/Subscriptions/DELETE Delete a subscription.md

 Delete an existing subscription records from the current user's (API end user) data source.
-Supply the unique `subscriptionId` in the path parameter to execute delete operation to a specific subscription for the current user (API end user).
+Supply the unique `subscriptionId` in the path parameter to execute the delete operation to a specific subscription for the current user (API end user).